-Spring cleaning your pantry doesn't have to be a huge ordeal.
+Spring cleaning your pantry doesn’t have to be a huge ordeal.
 Follow these helpful hints and have your pantry spic and span and organized with just a few hours of work!
-Plus a free printable cleaning sheet is in our library for your convenience.

-Spring cleaning is either something you really look forward to, or something you dread all winter long.
+Spring cleaning is either something you really look forward to or something you dread all winter long.

 But it doesn't have to be a three-day ordeal (unless you have a massive pantry!)
 If you're following along with these pantry organization skills, your pantry spring clean shouldn't take long at all!